 Phone the Children’s Room at 330-928-2117 and request a loan selected by staff.
 Every effort will be made to fill phoned-in requests; however, materials are subject to availability.
 Please specify approximately how many books are needed, the grade/reading level and when you wish to pick them up.
 Please allow 24-hour advance notice to prepare a phoned-in Teacher Loan request.
 Please be sure your Teacher Loan registration is on file to use the phone-in service or apply for Teacher Loan services when your loan is picked up.
 All Teacher Loans should be picked up at the Circulation Desk.

-- Holiday materials, entertainment videos, CD ROMs, Discovery Packs and adult materials may not be checked out on a Teacher Loan.
+- Holiday materials, entertainment videos, Express items and CD-ROMs may not be checked out on a Teacher Loan.
+Young Adult books, adult books and non-fiction DVDs may also go out on teacher loan.

 - Teacher Loans can be checked out any day of the week.